So now it is time to return to the idea of homosexuality and Christianity about which I posted the other day.

-Now, back to Colin’s position, it is obvious that his morally judgemental God, and his worldview, demands free will to exist and determinism not to be so efficacious.
-As I have set out in Free Will?, this is clearly not the case.
+Now, back to Colin’s position (from the previous piece), it is obvious that his morally judgemental God, and his worldview, demands free will to exist and determinism not to be so efficacious.
+As I have set out in my very first book, Free Will?, this is clearly not the case.
 Colin needs to establish that we have free will in order to make his theory work.
 Not only this, but it is clear from his position that he accepts at least a healthy dollop of determining influences, so, as mentioned before, this leaves us with a problem of arbitrating when someone is full responsible or not.
 So with an assumption, a mere assertion, that we DO have a mechanism for free will in a world of causal laws, he then has this further hurdle to jump in order to address the problem of influence, if not total determination.

 It certainly does appear that h/s is not merely a choice.
 The empirical evidence is stacked up against such an old-fashioned ideal.
 After all, who would choose to go through adolescence or adulthood adopting a position where they are often ridiculed, attacked physically and verbally, prejudged and discriminated both in the workplace and in law?
 Remember, homosexuals exist in every culture of the world, from under-developed countries to developed ones.
 They don’t all have such progressive laws as here in the UK, and even here they cannot yet be married (in a church).
 There is civil partnership, but no marriage.
 For people to willingly choose such discriminated-upon positions begs the question as to whether it is a choice.
 And speaking to gay people, although I am sure that sometimes it can be, it most often is not.

 The way I understand sexual orientation is very similar to how gender can be understood – as a continuum.
-With orientation everyone sits somewhere along the line from homosexual to heterosexual.
-And yet they are judged by an all-loving God dichotomously.
+With orientation, everyone sits somewhere along the line from homosexual to heterosexual.
+And yet they are judged by an all-loving God dichotomously (well, according to many believers).
 With gender identity too, it can be said that men and women actually sit on a continuum affected by all sorts of variables.
 Male and female isn’t always the best way, though it seems the most obvious, to define people (I know of a child who is gender dimorphic, for example, so a simple male / female delineation is not necessarily helpful).

 In conclusion, it appears that not only biblically, but also scientifically, Colin and other Christians do not have a coherent approach to their worldview that homosexuality is wrong and would be judged so by an all-loving God.
 Bear in mind that I have left out deeper investigations into the philosophy and psychology, merely needing to concentrate on the biblical and scientific analyses to show the incoherence of such a position.

-(much of the science here was gleaned from the decent overview here)
+(Much of the science in this piece was gleaned from the decent overview here)